-Certificate for Reoccupation Laboratory name UKAS symbol and accreditation number Address Telephone E-mail Certificate for Reoccupation (certificate and issue number) Contract number Job number Reference num nber UKAS accredited method/s used and disclaimers: (Note: Methods accredited by UKAS must have a disclaimer if reporting outside the scope of the method) Name, address and contact information for the client Site address for clearance Areas to be assessed and brief description of works, including dates carried out Estimated time (hours) for stage 2 thorough visual inspection (discuss with contractor).
-State if discussed with contractor Actual time (hou thorough visual Time difference between estimated and actual (comment if >20%) Attachment number if following are attached Drawings Plan of work/ext racts from ASB5 notification form Attachment number Name, address and contact information for the asbestos removal contractor Name, address and contact information for the asbestos removal contractor's site supervisor Representative who will confirm start and acknowledge outcome Anticipated start of the clearance procedure Date Time Record receipt of completed handover form Date Time Confirmed start of the clearance procedure Date Time
+Certificate for Reoccupation Laboratory name UKAS symbol and accreditation number Addroop Address Telephone E-mail Certificate for Reoccupation (certificate and issue number) Contract number Job number Reference num ber UKAS accredited method/s used and disclaimers: I (Note: Methods accredited by UKAS must have a disclaimer if reporting outside the scope of the method) Name, address and contact information for the client Site address for clearance Areas to be assessed and brief description of works, including dates carried out Estimated time (hours) for stage 2 thorough visual Actual time (hou inspection (discuss with contractor).
+State if discussed with contractor thorough visual inspection Time difference between estimated and actual (comment if >20%) Attachment number if following are attached Drawings Plan of work/ext plan of work racts from ASB5 notification form Attachment number Name, address and contact information for the asbestos removal contractor Name, address and contact information for the asbestos removal contractor's site supervisor Representative who will confirm start and acknowledge outcome Anticipated start of the clearance procedure Date Time Record receipt of completed handover form Date Time Confirmed start of the clearance procedure Date Time

-Stage 1 of 4: Preliminary of check of site condition and jo ob completeness Yes No Comments 1.1 State if plan of work checked to confirm areas to be assessed.
-(Record any problems, difference, fixed installations or ACMs to remain) State if the following are 1.2 Work areas intact and operating (record the problem if not) 1.3 Enclosures/air extraction: (airlock door flap (middle section) should be deflected by 200-250 mm) 1.4 DCU State if the following areas/items and their immediate surroundings appear to be free of 1.5 Skip area/waste route/wheelie bins obvious asbestos debris and asbestos waste sacks (wheelie bins 1.6 Transit route should be free of dust and debris) (record the problem if not).
+Stage 1 of 4: Preliminary check of site condition and j ob completeness Yes No Comments 1.1 State if plan of work cl be assessed.
+(Record any fixed installations or ACMs State if the following are 1.2 Work areas intact and operating (record the problem if not) 1.3 Enclosures/air extraction: (airlock door flap (middle section) should be deflected by 200-250 mm) 1.4 DCU State if the following areas/items and their immediate surroundings appear to be free of 1.5 Skip area/waste route/wheelie bins obvious asbestos debris and asbestos waste sacks (wheelie bins 1.6 Transit route should be free of dust and debris) (record the problem if not).
 (Note: 1.8 should also be free 1.7 DCU of unnecessary equipment.
-If not, or this cannot be established, note this down and continue with the assessment, as the enclosure will be covered in section 2.2) 1.8 Enclosure/work area State if stage 1 is passed or failed.
-Give time and Passed Failed Time Date date Comments (if failed, strike and ask the representative acknowledgement box at t • Details of assessor Name Signature Stage 1 photos to be inse document with date, time Photo(s) showing transit ro Photo(s) showing waste ro , Photo(s) showing area around skip Photo(s) showing areas su Stage 2 of 4: Thorough vis Suai ilispeciiofi Yes No Comment 2.1 Airlock/baglock/enclosure are free of waste bags, materials and unnecessary equipment 100 1.0 Commont 2.2 All ACMs have been co ompletely removed from 2.3 Interior surfaces inside from debris and fine settle State if stage 2 is passed and date or failed.
-Give time Passed Failed Time Date
+If not, or this cannot be established, note this down and continue with the assessment, as the enclosure will be covered in section 2.2) 1.8 Enclosure/work area State if stage 1 is passed date l or failed.
+Give time and Passed Failed Time Date Comments (if failed, strike and ask the representative acknowledgement box at t 0 Details of assessor Name Signature Stage 1 photos to be inse document with date, time Photo(s) showing transit ro oute 1 Photo(s) showing waste ro oute] Photo(s) showing area aro und skip Photo(s) showing areas su rrounding enclosure Stage 2 of 4: Thorough vi sual inspection Requirement Yes No Comment 2.1 Airlock/baglock/enclosed bags, materials and unneous 2.2 All ACMs have been c the underlying surfaces ompletely removed from a the enclosure are free 2.3 Interior surfaces inside from debris and fine settle